shuup/shuup-guide/source/payment-and-shipping.rst

 Payment and Shipping
 ====================

-In Shoop, payment and shippings choices are associated with particular service providers.
-These may be provided by Shoop's build-in carriers or payment process, or may be provided by payment or shipping-related addons.
+In Shuup, payment and shippings choices are associated with particular service providers.
+These may be provided by Shuup's build-in carriers or payment process, or may be provided by payment or shipping-related addons.